 Covid-19 Resources and Updates

-Phase 5 of the WA COVID-19 roadmap pushed back
+Phase 4 of the WA COVID-19 roadmap extended

-Based on the latest health advice, Phase 5 of the WA COVID-19 roadmap, due to be implemented on Saturday, 18 July, has been pushed back.
+Based on the latest health advice, Phase 4 of the WA COVID-19 roadmap has been extended until Friday, 23 October.

-That will include the removal of the 2sqm rule and the 50% capacity rule for our major venues.
+It would also see the removal of WA’s 2 square metre rule and the 50 per cent capacity for our major venues.

-An indicative date for Phase 6 will be set in the future, when it’s safe to do so.
-That date will take into account locally acquired infection rates in the eastern states.
+When an indicative date is set in the future, it will be contingent on locally acquired infection rates in the eastern states.

 Travel restrictions – remote Aboriginal communities